matekdev/Tetracube/README.md

 ## Builds
 - There are no current builds avaliable for download (soon to come)
-- If you would like to build your own download all three .py files and the sounds folder and run main.py
+- If you would like to build your own download then put all three .py files and the sounds folder (containing all sound files) in one directory and run main.py
 - Make sure that you have pygame preinstalled

 ## Credits